zeyad-mansour/SimpleArtificialNeuron/src/README.md

 ## Package Structure

-The source code is organized into the following packages:

-* `components.neuron`: This package contains the core interfaces and classes for the `SimpleArtificialNeuron` component.
+The source code is organized into the `components.neuron` package which contains the core interfaces and classes for the `SimpleArtificialNeuron` component.

 ## Key Files